eldun/eldun.github.io/_posts/2020-05-18-building-a-blog.md

 The better solution, of course, is to automate.
 Big thanks to Josh Frankel and [his post](https://joshfrankel.me/blog/deploying-a-jekyll-blog-to-github-pages-with-custom-plugins-and-travisci/) detailing the process.

+<span class="note">Update:
-<span class="highlight-yellow">Update: "Since June 15th, 2021, the building on travis-ci.org is ceased.
-Please use travis-ci.com from now on."
+> Since June 15th, 2021, the building on travis-ci.org is ceased.
+Please use travis-ci.com from now on.

 This includes a brand new subscription fee!
 And re-configuring!<br>I don't feel like dealing with that (or looking into other options right now), so for the time being, I'll just be `jekyll build`-ing `source` and pushing the updated directory `_site` to `master`.</span>

-<span class="highlight-yellow">Update(Sep 2022): I wrote a little bash script to update the live site from the source branch.
+<span class="note">Update(Sep 2022): I wrote a little bash script to update the live site from the source branch.
 Git worktree is a neat feature!
 I've never used it before.
 Here's the script:

 <pre><code class="language-bash">
 #!/bin/bash